Abstract-Tech/community-theme-tutor/i18_guide.md

 ```

-Now that we have the translation, we just need to put them in the right place, in case we already have `django.po` file in `community-theme-tutor/env/build/openedx/locale/de_DE/LC_MESSAGES/django.po` we create new one, in case file already exists, _we just append the strings_.
+Now that we have customized the translation, we just need to put this in the right place.
+In case we do not already have a `django.po` file in the _in tutor project root_ (e.g. community-theme-tutor/env/build/openedx/locale/de_DE/LC_MESSAGES/django.po), we create a new one.
+And in case a `django.po` file already exists, we just append the strings.

-**Important Note**: In case a new file has been created, it should alawys before the starting of the translations, _it should include a meta data_, the minmum metadata required is:
+**Important Note**: In case a new file has been created, it must start with metadata about the file itself, **at least encoding type as shown below**:

 ```
 msgid ""